admirerr/admirerr/README.md

 ## 🙋‍♂️ About Me

--  💻 I am an undergraduate learning Computer Science and Engineering at a NIT Allahabad.
+-  💻 I am an undergraduate learning Computer Science and Engineering a NIT Allahabad.

 - 🌱 I’m currently learning **Data Structures and Algorithms.**